 Usually, a chargeback must be raised within 120 calendar days from the date of the transaction you're disputing, or from the agreed delivery date of your goods that never arrived.

-Once the merchant has received the details of your case they must review it, read all supporting documentation.
+Once the merchant has received the details of your case they must review it, read all supporting documentation and decide to accept or keep disputing the transaction.
 They have a specific time frame for that which is:

 ⏱ 45 calendar days from the chargeback date for MasterCard transactions